department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 <div class="call-out" markdown="1">

 ### Can I get education benefits?
-You can get education benefits during OJT or apprenticeships if:
+You can get benefits if:

-  -	You're eligible for the GI Bill.
+  -	You qualify for the GI Bill, **and**
-  -	You want to work in an industry or do a job that has OJT, like:
+  -	You want to work in an industry or job that has OJT, like:
       -	Plumbing
       -	Hotel management
       -	Firefighting

 ### Who's covered?
-Veterans
+Veterans<br />
 **Note:** You can't get OJT if you're an active-duty Servicemember or a spouse using a transferred benefit.
 </div>